 - Connective tissue, collagen, vascular diseases such as rheumatoid arthitis, systemic sclerosis, genetic not as common

 Sarcoidosis involves the growth of granulomas, or areas of inflammatory cells.
 This disease can attack any body organ, but is most often found in the lungs.
 The cause is unknown.
 Symptoms may include dry cough, shortness of breath, mild chest pain, tiredness, weakness, and weight loss.
 It is most common in young adults age 20-40 years old.

 How Can My Doctor Tell if it’s Pulmonary Fibrosis?

 Once a diagnosis has been made, a treatment plan will be developed to control your symptoms and help you feel better.
 You will be monitored on your treatment plan and changes will be made as needed.
 Early diagnosis is the key to successful treatment.
-Several ways for doctors to diagnose cases of pulmonary fibrosis include:
+There are several ways for doctors to diagnose cases of pulmonary fibrosis:

 - Patient history is the most important tool in diagnosis.
 It is taken to identify risk factors such as environmental and occupational factors, hobbies, legal and illegal drug use, arthritis, and immune system diseases.

 - Physical exam uses diagnostic tests such as chest x-rays, computed tomography (CT), resting and exercising pulmonary function tests, and blood tests to detect oxygen levels.
 These tests help rule out other possible lung diseases.

 - Bronchoalveolar lavage is used to identify any inflammatory processed in lung tissue and to rule out infections and malignancies (cancer) as a cause of the symptoms.
 This procedure involves the removal and examination of cells and proteins through lung washings from the lower respiratory tract.